 And it’s not just about the things we don’t say, but also about the things we say.
 We must be intentionally thankful for things our spouse is able to do.
 Be their cheerleader.
 Stay sensitive to their feelings.

 Remember; negativity does not beget positivity.
-You are not being motivating by being pessimistic.
 See 6 things wives do that hinder communication in marriage

-4. Keep your connection even when facing financial difficulties in marriage
+4. Keep: Nurture connection during financial difficulties in marriage

 Finances are a huge thing in marriage but they are not everything.

 Don’t shut down because things are tough; don’t allow yourself to drift and withdraw from your beloved.

 Don’t mop all day and give him “the face of despair” when he walks through the door.
 I am not saying you hide your emotions.
 But when you walk in the revelation of # 1, you will have strength for every moment.